lynns/experiment/README.md

-This package is a simple framework for building UI experiments in web apps.
+This package is a simple framework for building experiments in node apps.
+The purpose is to be able to run certain segments of code only when a user who is part of a certain experiment is using the app.

-## Configuration

-The configuration object may have the following keys:

-  - groups          This should be an object keyed by the name of a group of users.
-The value of each key should be an array of the id's of users that belong to that group.
-  - experiments     This is an object keyed by the names of the experiments.
-                    Each value defines the set of users that are subject to that experiment.

 ## Guiding Principles

-* Make it easy
+Make it easy:

-  * for devs to declare experiments
+  * for developers to declare experiments
   * to enable an experimental feature by:
     * 'everyone'
     * user ID
     * group name
     * % range (user ID % 100 within range)

-* Make it hard
+Make it difficult:

-  * for unwanted code to run on accident
+  * for unwanted code to run by accident

-## Responsibilities
+## Overview

-The _Configuration_ files maps features to user groups.
-An _Experiment Context_ shows which features and variants are "enabled", and an experiment context can be created by providing an id.
-The _Code Protections_ shows portions of the view or executes parts of the controller based on the current _Experiment Context_. _Application Developers_ never use any programming constructs (like `if` or `case`) to decide if features or variations run -- that's decided entirely by the _Experiment Framework_.
+The _Configuration_ file maps features to user groups.
+An _Experiment Context_ shows which features and variants are "enabled".
+It is created by providing a user id.
+The framework provides methods that allow the developer to show portions of the view or execute parts of the controller based on a given _Experiment Context_.
+Application developers never use any programming constructs (like `if` or `case`) to decide if features or variations run -- that's decided entirely by the framework.

-The _Experiment Framework_ doesn't know about HTTP frameworks.
-It doesn't communicate externally to report usage. _Applications_ tie results into their own HTTP frameworks and reporting tools.
+The framework doesn't know or care about the rest of the server environment including HTTP variables and such.
+It doesn't communicate externally to report usage or store its data in a database.
+Instead, applications tie results into their own frameworks and reporting tools.

+## Configuration

+Configuration is accomplished by means of a configuration object with the following properties:

+  - groups          An object keyed by the name of a group of users.
+  - experiments     An object keyed by the names of the experiments.

 A sample configuration object might look like the following:

     {
         "groups": {
-            "family search": [1, 2, 3, 4]
+            "family search": [1, 2, 3, 4],
-          , "phase 1"  : "20...30%"
-          , "phase 2"  : "20...50%"
-          , "phase 3"  : "20...60%"
+            "phase 1": "20-30%",
+            "phase 2": "20-50%",
+            "phase 3": "20-60%"
         },
         "experiments": {
             "feature one": "phase 1",
-            "feature two": ["family_search", "3...5%"],
+            "feature two": ["family search", "3-5%"],
             "feature three": {
-                "variant_one": "0...20%",
-                "variant_two": "20...100%"
+                "variant one": "0-20%",
+                "variant two": "21-100%"
             }
         }
     }

+Each property of the `groups` object specifies the name of a group of users.
+It may have any of the following values:

+  * A user id
+  * A percentage of users
+  * An array of user id(s) and/or a percentage of users

+Each property of the `experiments` object specifies the name of an experiment.
+It may have any of the following values:

+  * The name of a group or a percentage of users
+  * An array of group name(s) and/or a percentage of users
+  * An object containing the names of variants

+If an experiment is configured with an object with several variants (the last option), each variant may specify any of the first two values in the above list.
+If an experiment is not configured with any variants, it is assigned a variant named "default" which is the default variant for that experiment.

+A percentage of users may be specified either as a single value (e.g. "10%") or a range of values (e.g. "20-30%").
+In the first case the lower bound of the range is assumed to be 0.
+Also note that the special group name "everyone" is an alias for "100%".

+## Usage

+The basic pattern of usage has three steps:

+  1. Configure all groups and experiments.
-Resolving the experiment list for the current user:
+  2. Create a context for the current user.

-    // Resolve experiment before each code block var experiment_context = experiment.user_context(user_id);

-    // App can memoize this
-    req.experiment_context = experiment.user_context(user_id);

-The context contains a list of which experiments are enabled for the user (and may contain other private data):

-    > var experiment_context = experiment.user_context(user_id);
-    > console.log( experiment_context.experiments );
-    ["feature one", "feature three/variant_one"]

-To protect your controller code:
+  3. Use that context to determine if a portion of the code should run or not.

+The example below shows how all three steps can be used inside some controller code to limit a function to running only for users who are part of a given experiment.

-    var experiment = require('experiment');
+    var experiment = require("experiment");
+    experiment.configureFromFile("config.json");

-    // Assuming it's been previously memoized elsewhere var context = req.experiment_context;
+    // Create a context with the id of the current user. var context = experiment.contextFor(userId);

-    // Pass a function when not using variants experiment.feature("feature one", context, function() {
+    // Specify a portion of code that is protected from running if the user
+    // in the given `context` is not part of the experiment with the given name. experiment.protect("feature one", context, function () {
+        // This code runs if the user is part of the experiment.
     });

-    // Pass an object with declared variants experiment.feature("feature three", context, {

-      "variant_one": function() {
+    experiment.protect("feature three/variant one", context, function () {
+        // This code runs if the user is part of variant one
+        // of the experiment.
+    });

+In addition to protecting a plain function, you can also use an object that specifies callbacks that will be run when the user is part of a certain variant.

+    experiment.protect("feature one", context, {
+        "variant one": function () {
+            // This code runs if the user is part of variant one.
         },

-      "variant_two": function() {
+        "variant two": function () {
+            // This code runs if the user is part of variant two.
         }
     });

-To protect your view code:
+## TODO

+Make something like this work with ejs:

     <h1><%= title %></h1>
     <p>
-      <% experiment.feature("button_color", context, { %>
+      <% experiment.protect("button_color", context, { %>

          <% "red_button": function() { %>
             <a class="button error">Click</a>